openharmony/docs/en/application-dev/reference/arkui-ts/ts-components-summary.md

 - [Canvas](ts-components-canvas-canvas.md)

-    A component that can be used to customize drawings.
+    A component that is used to customize drawings.
 - [Circle](ts-drawing-components-circle.md)

     A component that is used to draw a circle.